The ‘Needs to Know’

 Just over the bridge is a footpath marker on the right so pass through the gate…

-…& then we’re going to going to follow the river for a short while.
+…& now you’re going to going to follow the river for a short while.
 It’s worth just stopping & having a look back at the stunning bridge…

-We can just make out the spire of Sharnbrook Church over to the left so, after passing through the broken gate, we turn left & then right running parallel to a nature reserve…
+You can just make out the spire of Sharnbrook Church over to the left so, after passing through the broken gate, turn left & then right running parallel to a nature reserve…

-50. After a couple of hundred yards cross over the concrete slab bridge & continue as before with the hedge on our left…
+50. After a couple of hundred yards cross over the concrete slab bridge & continue as before with the hedge on your left…

 …before the path bears left through a gap…